williamspiro/contentDruid/README.md

 Runs `moveWebsiteToLanding.py` moving all website pages to landing pages for portal with access token `1234-5678-9123-4567`

 ## domainNullifier.py
 A Python python to null out the domain field for pages on a certain domain.
-This is helpful to allow pages (ENT portals) to inherit the domain that is porimary for their content type
+This is helpful to allow pages (ENT portals) to inherit the domain that is primary for their content type.
+CAREFUL this will null out the domain for every page on a domain, so refine the `pagesSlothApiQuery` if you only want to touch some pages
 _REQUIRES_
 [requests](http://docs.python-requests.org/en/master/)